 The agitation was begun in the newspapers and by citizens early last winter, and has not been allowed to languish.
-In season and out, the supporters of religious exercises in the schools have urged, the importance of the subject upon all voters, and now that the election is close at hand the excitement has grown intense, and the partisans of each side show more bitterness and vehemency than were ever seen even in a presidential canvass.
+In season and out, the supporters of religious exercises in the schools have urged the importance of the subject upon all voters, and now that the election is close at hand the excitement has grown intense, and the partisans of each side show more bitterness and wehemency than were ever seen even in a presidential canvass.
 For two weeks scarcely anything else has been talked about.
-The newspapers are full of it, and go so far as to warn the voters to look out for frauds, split tickets, and bogus ballots

-The agitation in favor of restoring religious exercises, such as Bible reading, praying, and hymn singing has been led by Postmaster N. D. Sperry, who is also one of the leading republican politicians of the State.
-His zeal has been great, and as he is the proprietor of The New Haren Palladium, he has had abundant opportunity to exercise it.
+The newspapers are full of it, and go so far as to warn the voters to look out for frauds, split tickets, and bogus ballots The agitation in favor of restoring religious exercises, such as Bible reading, praying, and hymn singing has been led by Postmaster N. D. Sperry, who is also one of the leading republican politicians of the State.
+His zeal has been great, and as he is the proprietor of The New Haven Palladium, he has had abundant opportunity to exercise it.
 He has found his strongest support among the people of small means.
-These char-acterized the action of the board as infidel in its tendency, and it was-said to be a burning disgrace and shame that the children in New Haven were not allowed to be taught their dependence upon a Divine power

-In reply those who sustained the board said that the members of the board who voted to dispense with religious exercises were all church members and consist ent Christians, and they called particular attention to, the fact that M. F. Tyler, one of the board, and perhaps the most earnest advocate for making the schools en-tirely secular, was an active member of the Congrega-tional church, to which Mr. Snower belowed tional church, to which Mr. Sperry belonged, and was a teacher of a Bible class in the Sunday school.
-Mr. Tyler is a young man who began his schooling in the New Haven public schools, and passed through every grade until he entered Yale college.
-He is the only man who ever served on the board who had done this, and his conviction, derived from his experience, was that religious instruction ought to be left to the family and church.
+These characteristics are the action of the board as infidel in its tenderty, and it was said to be a burning disgrace and shame that the children in New Haven were not allowed to be taught their dependence upon a Divine power.
+In reply those who sustained the board said that the members of the board who voted to dispense with remembers of the board who voted to dispense with religious exercises were all church members and consistent Christians, and they called particular attention to the fact that M. F. Tyler, one of the board, and perhaps the most earnest advocate for making the schools en-tirely secular, was an active member of the Congregational church, to which Mr. Sperry belonged, and wa a teacher of a Bible class in the Sunday school. .Mr.
+Tyler is a young man who began his schooling in the New Haven public schools, and passed through every grade until he entered Yale college.
+He is the only man who ever served on the board who had done this and his conviction, derived from his experience, was that religious instruction ought to be left to the family and church.
 Some of the most zealous preachers in New Haven took that view.
-Such men as the Rev. Mr. Newcomb, of the Dwight Congregational church, the Rev. C. S. Lyman, the Rev. Mr. Pattisen; Profs.
-W. G. Sumner, Mixter, Wheeler, Wayland, and Platt, of Yale college, and the Rev. Dr. Kleeburg openly an-nounced that they sustained the board in this action, and it may character it was an outware to character. and it was claimed that it was an outrage to characterize the opinions of such men as of infidelistic influence.
-Letters from the people have appeared by columns in the daily press, and many of these have passed over the line of argument into the field of abuse.
-Prof. Wayland, who is a churchman, says that he beelement in the agitation respecting the restoration of religious exercises.
-Many of those who wanted the Bible read in the schools, and were denouncing the board for not allowing it to be done, were ready to sup-port the board in any action that tended to get a school taught by the Sisters of Mercy off its hands, while, on the other hand, there were not a few who supported the board, and many of these were Catholics, in its first action, but who thought an injustice was being done in the Hamilton school case.
-The trouble was that it was the same members of the board who had voted for both Courses.
-Within a few days, however, it has been openly alleged that those who denounce the board for doing away with religious exercises have come to an understanding with many of the Catholics.
-No one admits this, but it is charged.
-Prof. Sumner said, in a speech at one of the many public meetings which have been held: "An alliance has now been formed with the Catholics to restore religious instruction.
-Beware of such an alliance, for it tends to sap the foundation of the common school system."
+Such men as the Rev. Mr. Newcomb, of the Dwight Congregational church the Rev. C. S. Lyman, the Rev. Mr. Pattisen, Profs.
+W G. Sumner, Mixter, Wheeler, Wayland, and Platt, of Yale college, and the Rev. Dr. Kleeburg openly announced that they sustained the board in this action, and it was claimed that it was an outrage to characterize the opinions of such men as of infidelistic influence.
+Letters from the people have appeared by columns in the delivery and many of these have street over the daily press, and many of these have passed over the line of argument into the field of abuse.
+Prof. Wayland, who is a churchman, says that he believes that there should be an entire separation of hurch and State to insure the permanence of free institutions.
+The assertion that we cannot properly train up children without the Bible in public schools is a gratuitous insult to every church and parent.
+The schools are a political institution.